neilforrest/coloapi/trunk/README.txt

    Rebuild all of H3DAPI with your compiler if required.

- * ARToolkit installation location may have to be specified manually via CMake
+ * ARToolkit installation location may have to be specified manually via CMake Use the CMake GUI or run 'ccmake .' or edit CMakeCache.txt in order to define ARTOOLKIT_ROOT Set ARTOOLKIT_ROOT to the ARToolkit installation directory (the one that contains 'include/' and 'lib/') then run cmake again.

 SimpleARTracking.x3d